joaogcoward/n8n-marine-conservation/workflows/Vessel Tracker & Alert System.md

 The project was built with a focus on robustness, scalability, and ease of maintenance.
 All of the process, assumptions, and findings are being documented in Notion and GitHub 📝, and I would be happy to share the JSON automation file if required.

+---

+### **Source Code & Repositories 💻**
+The real-time data ingestion for this system is managed by a separate service to handle the continuous AIS stream.

+[Websocket Python Script](https://github.com/joaogcoward/n8n-marine-conservation/tree/main/VTAS/Websocket): Contains the Python script responsible for maintaining the persistent connection to the AIS data provider via a Websocket.
+This client filters the stream and posts relevant messages directly to the n8n webhook, acting as the system's entry point for real-time data.

+---

 ### **The Real Impact 🚀**
 * **100% Automation:** Eliminated the need for manual vessel tracking and reporting, saving significant time for the conservation team.